IQ...EQ...and now BQ! How body intelligence can improve your health

 It may be the voice in your mind, noticing the signs from your body and telling you to hold back from going into a full headstand until your shoulders and torso are strong enough to hold you safely.

-You don't need to go to a yoga class in order to develop awareness of the subtle and gross sensations from your body.
+Keen to know more?
 See below for some tips on how to develop somatic awareness on a day to day basis.